WPRB Classical Discoveries Presents Its 18th Annual Month Long Tribute To Women Composers

 Having total freedom to choose his own programs, Marvin Rosen rejects all rules that are followed by many classical radio stations.
 He has created a treasure chest full of special broadcasts with playlists which would be hard to match.
 The 18th annual "In Praise of Woman" is one of these special events.

-Here is a small sample of female composers included in the upcoming episodes of Classical Discoveries In Praise of Women:
+Here is a small sample of the female composers included in the upcoming episodes of Classical Discoveries - In Praise of Women: